zdavatz/spreadsheet/README.txt

 If you don't like RubyGems[http://www.rubygems.org], let me know which installation solution you prefer and I'll include it in the future.

+If you can use 'rake' and 'hoe' library is also installed, you can build a gem package as follows:

+* rake gem

+The gem package is built in pkg directory.

 == Authors